Muthappan: Parassinikkadavu Muthappan

 He then started a journey.
-The natural beauty of Kunnathoor detained Him.
+The natural beauty of Kunnathoor detained him.
 He was also attracted by the toddy of palm trees.

 Chandan (an illiterate toddy tapper) knew that his toddy was being stolen from his palm trees, so he decided to guard them.
 While he was keeping guard at night, he caught an old man stealing toddy from his palms.
 He got very angry and tried to shoot the man using his bow and arrows but fell unconscious before he could let loose even one arrow.
 Chandan's wife came searching for him.
 She cried brokenheartedly when she found him unconscious at the base of the tree.
 She saw an old man at the top of the palm tree and called out to Him, saying "Muthappan" (muthappan means 'grandfather' in the local Malayalam language).
 She earnestly prayed to the God to save her husband.
 Before long, Chandan regained consciousness.
 She offered boiled gram (chickpea), slices of coconut, burnt fish and toddy to the Muthappan.
-(Even today, in Sree Muthappan temples, the devotees are offered boiled grams and slices of coconut.)
+(Even today, in Muthappan temples, the devotees are offered boiled grams and slices of coconut.)
 She sought a blessing from Him.
 Muthappan chose Kunnathoor as his residence at the request of Chandan.
 This is the famous Kunnathoor Padi.

-After spending some years at Kunnathoor, Sree Muthappan decided to look for a more favorable residence so that he could achieve his objective of his Avataram.
-He shot an arrow upward from Kunnathoor.
-The shaft reached Parassini where the Parassini Temple stands today.
-The arrow, when it was found, was glowing in the Theertha (sacred water) near the temple.
-The arrow was placed on the altar.
-Since then, Lord Sree Muthappan has been believed to reside at Parassinikkadavu.
+Legend goes that Muthappan decided to look for a more favorable residence so that he could achieve his objective of his Avataram.
+He reached Parassini, where the Parassini Temple stands today.
+Since then, Muthappan has been believed to reside at Parassinikkadavu.

-When Thiruvappan-Muthappan traveled through the jungle, he reached Puralimala near Peravoor.
+It is believed that when Thiruvappan-Muthappan traveled through the jungle, he reached Puralimala near Peravoor.
 Here he met another muthappan; Thiruvappan called him cherukkan, meaning 'young boy', in Malayalam, and accompanied him.
-This second Muthappan is called Vellattam (or Vellatom).
+This second Muthappan is called Vellattam (or Vellatom)."
 Thus, there is Thiruvappan - Valiya Muttapan (Vishnu) - called Muthappan; and a second Muthappan, called Vellattam or Cheriya Muthappan (Shiva).
 The Theyyam for this utilises a round-shaped throne made of hay.